 Math Center Advising Services

 The Math Center provides advising for majors or minors in Mathematics and Statistics & Data Science (SDS).
 We have several different types of advisors to meet your specific needs.
 For more information about advising within the Math Department, departmental procedures and resources, appointment and email etiquette and more, see our Advising Syllabus.

 Michelle Ort and Laurie Varecka are available for your general advising needs.
 They provide assistance with issues like declaring the math/SDS major or minor, policy questions, course selection for students in the first few semesters of the major, questions about advisement reports, etc. If you have a question and are not sure whom to ask, they a good place to start.

-To ask a question, request an appointment, or view availability for drop-in advising, check out the options in the upper right-hand portion of our help page (Michelle and Laurie have primary responsibility for responding to messages received, but other Math Center staff may also reply, for the best possible response time).
+To ask a question, request an appointment, or view availability for drop-in advising, check out the options in the upper left-hand portion of our help page (Michelle and Laurie have primary responsibility for responding to messages received, but other Math Center staff may also reply, for the best possible response time).